Breathe Carolina: Musical style and arrangement

-Their entire first EP, Gossip, and debut full-length album, It's Classy, Not Classic, were recorded using only the computer program GarageBand.
-The group did not produce music via studio until the recording of Hello Fascination, which can be considered the group's first true studio album.
+Their debut studio album, It's Classy, Not Classic has been described as electropop, emo and dance music that also blends hardcore-influence of screamo.
+Their second studio album, Hello Fascination features electronica and emo pop sounds with elements of crunkcore and screamo.
+The vocoder vocals on the album drew comparison to Daft Punk and Roxette.
+Their third studio album Hell Is What You Make It is mainly rooted in dance, pop, rock and electronic music.
+The album also experiments with trance and dubstep music.
+Their fourth studio album, Savages has been described as electropop and emo pop, with influences of EDM and rock music.
+Their fifth studio album, Dead: The Album has been described as EDM, including elements of pop and R&B.

 Although much instrumentation is added through programming, typical instruments were also present in their music in select songs; Schmitt provided lead singing vocals for the duo along with playing the guitar and drums while Even provided unclean vocals and occasional cleans in their newer material.
 Live performances by Breathe Carolina usually consisted of an arrangement of three extra members providing keyboards, keytars, drums, guitars and bass.
 During most live sets, Joshua Aragon played guitar (when necessary) and performs backing vocals while Eric Armenta provided drums on a standard drum kit all while Schmitt and Even performed the clean and unclean vocal positions respectively.

 Since the departure of Kyle Even and the addition of DJ/guitarist Tommy Cooperman, Breathe Carolina became a four piece band.
 Live performances consisted of the four members and occasional extra musicians like Michael Naran (currently in the Ready Set and Sparks the Rescue).
 When they performed the song "Sellouts" live, Breathe Carolina is joined by a screaming vocalist, usually the lead vocalist from another band, while Luis Bonet and Tommy Cooperman performed guitar parts.
-Tommy also performed screaming vocals for other songs, like "Hello Fascination" on tour and co-produced the songs.

 After the departure of Bonet in 2015 and Armenta in 2017, Breathe Carolina is now a duo focusing mainly on a variety of styles within the EDM genre.

 Controversies

-On December 14, 2022, Breathe Carolina member Tommy Cooperman was arrested and charged for engaging in a $114 million "pump and dump" scheme along with several others by federal prosecutors.
+On December 14, 2022, Breathe Carolina member Tommy Cooperman was arrested and charged for engaging in a $114 million "pump and dump" scheme along with several others by the Justice Department and the SEC.
 According to reports, Cooperman along with others, "allegedly engaged in a wide-ranging securities fraud conspiracy" in which the defendants used their social media presence on Twitter and Discord.
 The incident took place from around January 2020 to April 2022 and Cooperman was charged with two counts of securities fraud.

+In March 2024, a federal judge dismissed the Justice Department's criminal indictment against Cooperman, saying, "The key question is whether one statement by one of the co-defendants that 'we're robbing ... idiots of their money,' which is alleged in the Indictment, is sufficient.
+This statement sufficiently alleges 'intent to defraud' ... but does not on its own sufficiently allege that Defendants executed, or conspired to execute, a 'scheme to defraud'".
+The SEC's case is still pending.